SpaceTools: Tool-Augmented Spatial Reasoning via Double Interactive RL: Limitations and Future Directions

 \paragraph{Application scope.} A natural next step is to broaden the range of tasks and environments in which tool-augmented spatial reasoning is applied.
 Our current scope focuses on short- or medium-horizon tasks, such as spatial question answering or grasp-and-place manipulations.
 Extending to more complex, longer-horizon, or multi-stage tasks may further reveal the potential of tool-augmented reasoning, allowing the model to concentrate on reasoning and decision-making rather than learning numerous precise perceptual subtasks.
 Moreover, integrating richer environments, including large-scale robotic simulation, interactive game environments, or physics-rich virtual worlds, could support more diverse experiences and ultimately more general embodied spatial intelligence.

 \paragraph{Methodology.} From a methodological perspective, several directions could strengthen the flexibility and robustness of tool-augmented spatial reasoning.
 Although Toolshed supports image-level tool outputs, this work primarily explores tools that return structured text or variables (\textit{e.g.}, point cloud).
 Extending the model to reason over visual outputs from tools may unlock more expressive or fine-grained reasoning behaviors.
 Another important direction is systematically improving how VLMs perceive, verify, and recover from tool errors or inaccuracies.
 Moreover, under a modular perspective, future work could investigate enhancing particular system capabilities by upgrading a single tool without modifying other components, while ensuring that overall tool coordination remains robust.
-Finally, while our RL exploration focuses on prompt design, loss functions, and task-specific reward formulations, alternative RL approaches, such as stepwise reward formulations, may improve learning effectiveness in large multi-tool action spaces.
+Additionally, while our RL exploration focuses on prompt design, loss functions, and task-specific reward formulations, alternative RL approaches, such as stepwise reward formulations, may improve learning effectiveness in large multi-tool action spaces.
+Finally, continual learning of new tools is also an important future direction.

 \paragraph{Infrastructure.} On the system side, Toolshed provides a scalable backbone for interactive tool use and learning, but there remains room to further improve its efficiency and resource utilization.
 Serving many heterogeneous tools in parallel can introduce latency and memory bottlenecks, particularly for high-resolution vision tools or robot-in-the-loop executions.
 In this work, we mitigate the latter by using mock robot tools during training.
 Future advances in scheduling, caching, batching, and asynchronous execution could potentially enhance performance and even support real robot execution effectively during interactive learning.
 Additionally, developing lighter-weight tools, model-side approximators, or memory-optimized deployment strategies may reduce overhead and enable larger-scale training or more complex task environments.
 These improvements would allow the framework to scale more gracefully as tool diversity and task complexity increase.